-Journal affiliation: Syrian Journal of Agricultural Research (SJAR) is a scientific refereed periodical (four times a year) that is concerned with creative, original researches and studies of different agricultural sciences (Crops, Horticulture, Animal Production, Plant Protection, Soil, Irrigation and drainage, Environment, Economic Studies, Biotechnology, Genetics, Natural resources).
+Journal affiliation: Syrian Journal of Agricultural Research (SJAR) is a scientific refereed periodical (six times a year) that is concerned with creative, original researches and studies of different agricultural sciences (Crops, Horticulture, Animal Production, Plant Protection, Soil, Irrigation and drainage, Environment, Economic Studies, Biotechnology, Genetics, Forestry, Natural resources).
 The journal welcomes to receive the scientific and original manuscripts that achieved the scientific quality, long researches (8-12 pages), or short researches (2-4 pages), or short communication (one page).
-The journal issues four a year, at the end of March, June, September, and December.
+The journal issues six a year, at the end of February, April, June, August, October and December.

 Languages of publication: The languages of publication are either Arabic or English.

 Submitting the manuscript: The manuscript (or its content) that is sent for publication must not been published before or sent to another periodical for publication, either in Arabic language or other languages.
 The author must declare also that the manuscript is original not copied or derived (totally or partly) from any other works, except the academic thesis (master’s and PhD’s).
 All the recipient manuscripts will be revised and checked if it is repeated or faked.
 If it is the journal will follow the proper procedures of the International Guide of Publication Morals.
 The corresponding author must be clarified besides the approval of the other authors before submitting the manuscript and after the reviewing.

 Manuscript should be submitted online via: firstname.lastname@example.org or email@example.com.
 Upon receipt of manuscript submission, the corresponding author will be notified within 72 hours.
 In absence of a confirmation email, you are advice to contact the journal via its email address.